terra-money/validator-profiles/README.md

 ### Terra Station Checkmark/ Inclusion in Asset Repo

-A complete profile including a Terravaloper and an email in the profile.json section must be submitted to receive a checkmark in Terra Station.
-New profiles are manually reviewed by the repo owner, and then a second reviewer must approve the addition to the Station Assets Repo.
-This is the final step in a complete profile.
+A complete profile including a Terravaloper and a contact email in the profile.json file must be submitted in order to receive a checkmark in Terra Station.
+New profiles are manually reviewed by the repo owner and a second reviewer approves the addition to the Station Assets Repo.
+This is the final step in completing a profile.